NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 5. Log in and out again
 6. You should now be able to type in `jupyter notebook` in a terminal, and you should get the notebook opening in a web browser window.

+## Conda virtual environments
+On a computer we can install a lot of different software packages.
+When you do that on the Abel cluster, or on your own Windows or Macintosh machines, it often happens that software requires additional software in order to function properly.
+These we call "dependencies".
+For example, some software requires the python version 2.7 while other software requires python version 3.5 or higher.

+On many computing clusters this is solved by a process called "Sandboxing", where a system is set-up that allows one to load a specific set of software by loading a "module".
+The module file contains a list on which software to load to set-up the environment is such a way that you can run for instance the SPAdes assembler.

+Note however, that when you load multiple different modules, it can happen that one version loads python 2.7, while another loads 3.5.
+At such moments, your software becomes "confused" and tries to run a python script with the wrong python version, and it will not work.
+In such situations, it can be convenient when you do not have to worry about dependencies having conflicts without having to think about the settings of the system you are running.
+A way of solving this is to use Virtual environments.
+The purpose of a virtual environment is to create a space where only software is allowed that does not create internal conflicts due to differences in the dependencies needed.
+For instance, only python version 2.7 is allowed and not python version 3.5, or vice versa.
+And if you for some reason need to switch python version, it is only a matter of changing the active environment.

+For more on python virtual environments check here: * [Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/)

+In recent years using virtual environments has improved and now multiple system exists that helps users to manage virtual environments.
+On Abel we use the conda system, and see for more here: [Conda virtual environments](https://conda.io/docs/user-guide/overview.html)
+This requires

+#### How to set up conda for project nn9305K
+We have

 ## sharing data via a shared folder
 We have been working for some time with the biolinux virtualmachine on our Windows laptops.
 One thing that makes life a lot easier is when we can share files between the Windows host and the linux guest system.